 Klaus is 'Zettelwitz the Wizard' in his mother's bilingual children's books

-Zauberer Zettelwitz vom Tafelberg - Table Mountain Wizard - Die Towenaar van Tafelberg (first published in 2010 and 2011)
+Zauberer Zettelwitz vom Tafelberg - Table Mountain Wizard - Die Towenaar van Tafelberg (published in 2010, 2011 and 2012)

 She also published a photo - memory on Klaus' life: Klaus die Frohnatur.